 5. Avoid diabetic foods

 In 2016 the law was changed so that manufacturers are no longer allowed to label food as diabetic or suitable for diabetics.
-They don’t have any special health benefits, they’re expensive, could still affect your blood sugar and may cause an upset stomach.
+They don’t have any special health benefits, they’re usually expensive, could still affect your blood sugar and may cause an upset stomach.

 6. Understand the glycaemic index